graphhopper/directions-api/FAQ.md

 The GraphHopper Directions API is a collection of routing related APIs: the Routing API, the Matrix API, the Route Optimization API and the Geocoding API.
 This entire set is also available for self-hosting.

 The Routing API is based on the [open source GraphHopper](https://github.com/graphhopper/graphhopper/) and is nearly 100% identical to it, e.g. currently only the optimize=true parameter is not supported in the open source package.

-Also hosting it requires lots of memory for a world wide coverage and with our Directions API we make GraphHopper easy and cost effective to use.
+Also the hosted Routing API is very easy to use, no configuration hassle, maintenance or even buying hardware is necessary.

 ## Is it possible to use a custom GraphHopper version?